 This post may contain affiliate links.

-When it comes to cakes, I like mine fluffy, light and moist.
-Luckily, this classic olive oil cake checks all the boxes for us.
-Like my popular Turkish semolina cake, date cake, pumpkin cake and tahini cake, this cake is mildly sweet and has a very nice flavor that would go perfect with a cup of freshly brewed tea.
+When it comes to cakes, I like mine fluffy, light and easy to make.
+Luckily, this classic lemon olive oil cake checks all the boxes for us.
+Similar to my popular Turkish semolina cake, portokalopita (Greek orange phyllo cake), pumpkin cake and tahini cake, this cake is mildly sweet and has a very nice flavor that would go perfect with a cup of freshly brewed tea.

 Table of Contents

-- Great flavor: Similar to my pistachio cake, this cake is fragrant thanks to the olive oil and not too sweet.
+- Great flavor: Similar to my pistachio cake, this cake is fragrant thanks to the olive oil and lemon zest and it’s not too sweet.

 - Perfect texture: It’s perfectly moist and tender, so there is no need for frosting.